Otzma Yehudit: Background

+The party was originally formed as Otzma LeYisrael (עָצְמָה לְיִשְׂרָאֵל; lit.
+'Strength for Israel'), on 13 November 2012 by MKs Aryeh Eldad and Michael Ben-Ari, who split from the National Union to form a new party ahead of the 2013 elections.

 Eldad was first elected to the Knesset on the National Union list in 2003.
 In November 2007, Eldad formed a new secular far-right party named Hatikva.
 Ultimately, Hatikva ran as a faction of the National Union in the 2009 elections, and Eldad retained his seat.
 Ben-Ari ran for Knesset unsuccessfully in the 2003 elections with the Herut – The National Movement party, and in the 2006 elections with the Jewish National Front party; both times, the parties failed to pass the threshold.
 Leading up to the 2009 elections, the Jewish National Front, headed by a long-time Kach party activist Baruch Marzel, allied with Eretz Yisrael Shelanu, a new party founded by Chabad Rabbi Shalom Dov Wolpo.
 The joint list ran as part of the National Union, with Michael Ben-Ari, its representative, taking the fourth spot on the alliance's list.
 The National Union won four seats, allowing Ben-Ari to enter the Knesset.

 Eldad, a secular hard-liner, and Ben-Ari, an Orthodox Jew and former Kach activist, decided to form the new faction Otzma LeYisrael in October 2012, before the 2013 election, after months of infighting within the National Union, over if the party should hold primaries or not.
 Eldad was chosen to lead the party's list, followed by Ben-Ari and Marzel; the party was officially formed as a breakaway of the National Union on 13 November 2013.
-The party has affiliations with, and shared their office with, the anti-assimilation group Lehava, whose Director-General Bentzi Gopshtain is a member of the party.
+The party has affiliations with, and shared their office with, the anti-assimilation group Lehava, whose Director-General Bentzi Gopstein is a member of the party.
 The office of Lehava and Otzma Yehudit was raided in 2014.
 The party's anthem is the "Jingle of Otzma LeYisrael".